BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 end
 ```

+`1 is indeed equal to 1`

+`Astarion exists`

-> In Lua, when a value exists, it will automatically evaluate to true
+> In Lua, when a value exists, it will automatically evaluate to true.
+> That is why "Astarion" evaluates to true
 {.is-info}

 `condition` has to evaluate to `false` for the code underneath the if statement to be executed.